-The Vancouver architecture and urban design program is an integrated, design-based program open to undergraduate and graduate students in architecture and interior architecture who are eligible for their 4/584 studio sequences.
+The Vancouver architecture and urban design program is an integrated, design-based program open to undergraduate and graduate students in architecture who are eligible for their 4/584 studio sequences.
 Granville Island serves as the site for both the urban and architecture design projects, and is the location of the academic and studio facilities.

 The spring architecture program in Vicenza offers a unique opportunity to experience Italy's contribution to architectural, urban and landscape design and gives students a first-hand introduction to Italy's culture, people and language.
 Excursions in Vicenza and nearby regional towns complement the studio, allowing students to expand their knowledge of Italy outside the classroom, and providing a vehicle for hands-on study in the history and media classes.

 University of Oregon architecture and history of art and architecture faculty members teach a full curriculum of courses and studio during a summer term program in Rome.
 The twelve credit program consists of a studio, a media course and a seminar.
 Rome is the laboratory for each of these courses.
 In addition to these classes, the Rome program also offers a number of field trips with opportunities to explore other cities in Italy.
-This program is available to interior architecture and architecture students who have successfully completed at least four design studios.
+This program is available to architecture students who have successfully completed at least four design studios.